virtual-labs/vlabs-systems/src/systems-engineer-role/ci-cd-pipeline.md

 ## Troubleshooting Experiment Deployment Script
 - This section briefly discusses managing or troubleshooting GitHub Actions for deploying code to GitHub Pages.

+#### 1) "MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
+31 finish listeners added to [PassThrough].
+Use emitter.setMaxListeners() to increase limit".
+How to troubleshoot this error?

+- **Problem**:
+  During the lab deployment, several experiments failed to build.
+Out of 10 experiments, only 5 were successfully built, and the remaining experiments were skipped.
+This inconsistency in the deployment workflow needs to be addressed to ensure all experiments are processed correctly.

+- **Error Description**:
+  Upon reviewing the GitHub Actions workflow logs, an error message appeared during the build process:
+  **"MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
+31 finish listeners added to [PassThrough].
+Use emitter.setMaxListeners() to increase limit."**
+  Although this warning did not completely halt the deployment, it caused the build process for certain experiments to stop while allowing the rest of the deployment to continue.
+This resulted in only a subset of the experiments being built.

+- **Root Cause**:
+  The root cause of this issue stems from **invalid JSON files** within some of the experiments.
+If a particular experiment contains an invalid or malformed JSON file, the build process for that experiment is terminated, leading to the warning message.
+In this case, if the invalid file occurs in the 6th experiment, the first 5 experiments will build successfully, and the error will manifest when the system tries to process the faulty experiment.

+- **Solution/Fix**:
+  1. **Identify the problematic experiment**: Review the GitHub Actions workflow logs to find the point where the deployment stops building.
+The last successfully built experiment will help pinpoint where the error occurred.
+  2. **Locate the invalid JSON file**: Navigate to the repository for the experiment immediately following the last successful build.
+Check the JSON files in that experiment, as they are likely the source of the issue.
+  3. **Validate the JSON files**: Use a JSON validator, such as [JSONLint](https://jsonlint.com/), to identify and correct any syntax errors in the JSON files.
+This may include missing commas, incorrect brackets, or invalid data types.
+  4. **Rebuild the lab**: After correcting the invalid JSON files, trigger the lab deployment again.
+Verify that all experiments, including those previously skipped, are built successfully.

+- **Post-Fix Verification**:
+  After applying the fix, re-run the GitHub Actions workflow and ensure that all experiments, including the previously skipped ones, are built without any errors or warnings in the logs.
+Confirm that the `MaxListenersExceededWarning` no longer appears and that the full deployment process completes successfully

+#### 2) "warning: Could not find remote branch v1.0.0 to clone." "fatal: Remote branch v1.0.0 not found in upstream origin" How to troubleshoot this?

+- **Problem**:
+  During the lab deployment, several experiments failed to build.
+Out of 10 experiments, only 5 were successfully built, and the remaining experiments were skipped.
+This issue needs to be fixed to ensure all experiments are properly processed.

+- **Error Description**:
+  While checking the GitHub Actions workflow logs, the following error messages appeared:
+  **"warning: Could not find remote branch v1.0.0 to clone."**
+  **"fatal: Remote branch v1.0.0 not found in upstream origin."**
+  These warnings didn’t stop the entire deployment, but they caused some experiments to fail to build, resulting in only a few experiments being processed while the rest were skipped.

+- **Root Cause**:
+  The main cause of this issue is **incorrect or missing tags** in the experiment repositories.
+Either the experiment was not tagged, or the tag in the `descriptor.json` file does not match the actual tag in the GitHub repository.
+Additionally, tags must follow a specific format:
+  - No uppercase letters.
+  - Tags should follow the format `v1.0.0`, with a total length of 6 characters.

+- **Solution/Fix**:
+  1. **Verify tags**: Check that the tags in the `descriptor.json` file and the experiment’s GitHub repository are the same.
+  2. **Correct the tags**: If the tags don’t match, contact the developer to correct and update the tags in the GitHub repository to match the format `v1.0.0`.
+Ensure that the tags contain no uppercase letters and adhere to the 6-character length.
+  3. **Update the lab descriptor**: Once the correct tag is confirmed, update the `descriptor.json` file with the proper tag information.
+  4. **Redeploy the lab**: After updating the tag, redeploy the lab to verify that all experiments now build successfully.

+- **Post-Fix Verification**:
+  After applying the fix, re-run the deployment process in GitHub Actions and verify that all experiments are built without errors.
+Ensure that the warning and fatal error regarding missing branches no longer appear in the logs.

+- **Lessons Learned**:
+  1. Ensure that tags are properly defined and formatted before deployment to prevent build failures.
+  2. Consistently check and verify that `descriptor.json` files are up to date with the correct tag information from the repositories.
+  3. Avoid using uppercase letters or incorrect tag formats to minimize deployment issues.

 #### Q) Pipeline worked in the last iteration but not working in this iteration.
 Why?
 (JSON)
   - Verify that your workflow file ([`.github/workflows/deployment-script.yml`](https://github.com/virtual-labs/exp-bubble-sort-iiith/blob/main/.github/workflows/deployment-script.yml) or a similar name) is correctly set up and has no syntax errors.
 Ensure the file structure, event triggers, job steps, and actions are adequately defined.
   - Go to the Actions tab in your GitHub repository to check the status of your GitHub Actions.
 Look for failed or errored workflows, and select the specific run to view more details.